grafana/grafana/style_guides/backend.md

 away from and move as much configuration as possible to the `setting.Cfg` struct and pass it around, just like the bus.

 ## Linting and formatting
 We enforce strict `gofmt` formating and use some linters on our codebase.
-You can find the current list of linters at https://github.com/grafana/grafana/blob/master/scripts/gometalinter.sh#L23
+You can find the current list of linters at https://github.com/grafana/grafana/blob/master/scripts/backend-lint.sh

-We don't enforce `golint` but we encourage it and we will test so the number of linting errors does not increase over time.
+We use [revive](https://github.com/mgechev/revive) as a go linter, and do enforce our [custom config](https://github.com/grafana/grafana/blob/master/conf/revive.toml) for it.

 ## Testing
 We use GoConvey for BDD/scenario based testing.
 Which we think is useful for testing certain chain or interactions.
 Ex https://github.com/grafana/grafana/blob/master/pkg/services/auth/auth_token_test.go